petenorth/unified-jboss-ocp/README.md

 ## Description

-Gratuitous transformation of data from ingestion format into something KV-friendly, for insertion into JDG
+Gratuitous transformation of data from ingestion format into something KV-friendly, for insertion into JDG.
+Made up of two components:

+### Reference Data ETL

+Retrieve an XML file of reference data values from source repository and puts it into JDG

+### Darwin Data ETL

+Retrieves the Objects from the Ingest component, transforms them into a common data format, and puts it into JDG.
+Used the Reference Data route for augmenting the Darwin Data

 # web